Design Principles and Interventions

 The course has extensive links with the architectural and interior design industry and is taught by tutors who have led well-established careers in the field.
 This course also has a strong record of inviting key figures and specialist design professionals to deliver guest lectures and contribute to the teaching and learning experience.
 Visits to developments, buildings, practices and showrooms are embedded within the course in order to ensure practice-based learning, as are overseas exchanges.

-This module introduces you to the variety of individuals or ‘customers’ you will need to please as a designer.
-Whilst full consideration is given to the ‘end user’, an understanding of the client, supplier and those involved with construction/manufacturing is critical.
+This module introduces you to the variety of individuals or customers who as a designer you need to please.
+Whilst full consideration is given to the end user, an understanding of the client, supplier and those involved with construction/manufacturing is critical.

-Developing your understanding of professional practice is a core theme which runs throughout the course at Salford.
-This module encourages you to start aligning your skills with the identified requirements of industry and includes an emphasis on design communication including traditional and digital skills.
+In this module, you are encouraged to consider a range of perspectives on creative practice - including critical, ethical, cultural, political and commercial viewpoints.
+Alongside this you will develop an understanding of professional practice as a core theme which runs throughout the course.
+This module encourages you to start aligning your skills with the identified requirements of industry and includes an emphasis on critical thinking and communication skills.

 Building Analysis for Interior Structure